 Chairs: Antony Beris (University of Delaware, USA), Pier-Luca Maffettone (University of Naples Federico II, Italy), Manlio Tassieri (University of Glasgow, UK)

 This session deals with rheological effects of living systems, such as bacterial colonies, or synthetic microswimmers, either in bulk or at interfaces.
 This includes both measurements and predictions of the rheological properties of such systems.

-Chairs: Sujit Datta (Princeton University, USA), Arezoo Ardekani (Purdue University, USA)
+Chairs: Sujit S. Datta (Princeton University, USA), Arezoo Ardekani (Purdue University, USA)

 - Rheology and design of Foods, pharmaceutical formulations and consumer products

 The “rheology” design of materials with desired performance, having clear industrial relevance, is the focus of this session.
 Methods to obtain specific rheological properties and to tailor them, as well as to characterize products during their life cycle are the focus of this session.